-- Save Backups on the Recovery Manager console computer.
-Select this check box to save backup files on the Recovery Manager for Active Directory (RMAD) computer.
-Enter the location for backup files in the Primary Backup Path box.
-If you specify a UNC share, backup files will be streamed to that share via the RMAD computer. - Primary Backup Path.
-Use the provided space to specify format for paths and names of .bkf files where to store backups.
+- Save Backups on the Recovery Manager console computer Select this check box to save backup files on the Recovery Manager for Active Directory (RMAD) computer.
+Enter the location for backup files in the Primary backup path box.
+If you specify a UNC share, backup files will be streamed to that share via the RMAD computer. - Primary backup path: Use the provided space to specify the format for the paths and name of backup (.bkf) files.
 The path format may include optional expressions that enable the automatic creation of subfolders.
 The file name format may also include expressions.
-For example, you might specify C:\DIRNAME\%COMPUTERNAME\\DATETIME\%.
-As a result, backups for different computers will be saved in separate subfolders.
-In addition, the file name of each backup will be composed of the date and time of the backup creation.
+For example, you might specify C:\%BACKUPS%\%DOMAIN%\%COMPUTERNAME%-%DATETIME%.
+As a result, backups for different domains will be saved in separate subfolders.
+In addition, the file name of each backup will be composed of the computer name and the date and time of the backup creation.

-- Expression.
-Click this button to specify optional path and file name notations in Backup file name format.
-You can choose the following expressions: - Default backup storage (%BACKUPS%).
-Path to the default backup storage folder.
-The default path is as follows: %AllUsersProfile%\Quest\Recovery Manager for Active Directory\Backups. - Domain (%DOMAIN%).
-Name of the home domain of the computer being backed up. - Computer name (%COMPUTERNAME%).
-Name of the computer being backed up. - Date and Time (%DATETIME%).
-Date and time of the backup creation. - Browse.
-Click this button to locate the folder where backups are to be stored. - Sample path and file name matching the specified format.
-View an example of the path and file name that matches the format string supplied in Primary Backup Path. - Additional backup path (optional).
-Select this checkbox to store a copy of each backup in an additional location. - Sample path and file name matching the specified format.
-View an example of the path and file name that matches the format string supplied in Additional backup path(optional). - As a result, copies of backups for different computers will be saved in separate subfolders.
-In addition, the file name of each backup will be composed of the date and time of the backup creation. - For each computer, delete all backups except the last <Number>.
-Select this check box to retain a number of backups for each computer.
-Specify the number of backups to maintain.
-It is recommended to configure a backup retention policy to maintain backups created in the last two weeks.
-If you create backups on a daily basis specify 14 to maintain backups for each domain controller for two weeks.
+- Expression Click this button to specify optional path and file name notations in Backup file name format.
+You can choose the following expressions: - Default backup storage (%BACKUPS%) Path to the default backup storage folder.
+The default path is as follows: %AllUsersProfile%\Quest\Recovery Manager for Active Directory\Backups. - Domain (%DOMAIN%) Name of the home domain of the computer being backed up. - Computer name (%COMPUTERNAME%) Name of the computer being backed up. - Date and Time (%DATETIME%) Date and time of the backup creation. - Browse Click this button to locate the folder where backups are to be stored.